jjesusfilho/JurisPsql/README.md

 ## Usage

-I will be adding new functions little by little, but right now there is one very usufull function, which is the decision classifier.
+I will be adding new functions little by little, but right now there is one very useful function, which is the decision classifier.

 ``` r